When you’re a new CEO, you might want to shake things up. It might not be necessary.

 In this article, you’ll learn how to make sure that your earliest decisions about company structure are robust and sustainable.

 It’s true: New (externally recruited) CEOs are brought in primarily because an organisation is underperforming.
 It’s rare for a high-performing company to appoint someone externally.
-Whether the organisation requires a restructure is another matter.
+Whether the organisation requires it restructuring another matter.

 Your first task is really two-fold:

 - to assess whether or not the company is effective in the short term, and